Information for students

-The faculty has 17 computer laboratories in Building 10 and 20 computer laboratories in buildings 1 and 2 that are used in many subjects.
-They are regularly updated with the latest hardware and undergo a complete upgrade of operating systems and programs before most semesters.
+The faculty has a large number of computer laboratories that are used in many subjects.
+They are regularly updated with the latest hardware and undergo a complete upgrade of operating systems and programs before most sessions.

 Most labs offer students a choice of operating systems at the login screen, which gives the laboratories great flexibility to meet student and class needs.

-These areas provide space for students to collaborate together or for individuals to have time on their own.
-All areas have access to the wireless network and many, particularly the breakout rooms, have whiteboards, wired access and power.
-Breakout rooms can be booked and are suited for groups wanting a private meeting space, while the atrium lounge and table areas are more casual and social spaces.
+These areas provide space for students to collaborate or for individuals to have time on their own.
+All areas have access to the wireless network and many, particularly the breakout pods, have wired access and power.

 Access to specific-purpose laboratories is arranged by the academic involved in a particular subject or research project.